MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-PhishSimOverrideRule.md

 # Get-PhishSimOverrideRule

 ## SYNOPSIS
-**Note**: The \*-PhishSimOverrideRule cmdlets in Security & Compliance PowerShell have been replaced by the \*-ExOPhishSimOverrideRule cmdlets in Exchange Online PowerShell.
+**Note**: The \*-PhishSimOverrideRule cmdlets in Security & Compliance PowerShell have been replaced by the \*-ExoPhishSimOverrideRule cmdlets in Exchange Online PowerShell.

 This cmdlet is functional only in Security & Compliance PowerShell.
 For more information, see [Security & Compliance PowerShell](https://learn.microsoft.com/powershell/exchange/scc-powershell).